 We founded Inovia in 2006, originally in Bend, Oregon.
 Over the years we have been leaders not only regionally caring for patients in Oregon, but also nationally and internationally with our clinical research and teaching efforts to help better vein patients lives more broadly.
-There are now 3 clinics in Oregon, including Tigard, Oregon and Northwest Portland.
+There are now 3 clinics in Oregon, including Tigard, Oregon, Happy Valley, and Northwest Portland.
 At Inovia, all of our doctors are board certified surgeons and all are fully specialized in vein care on a daily basis.
 In this respect, this makes Inovia the only vein specialized clinics in these regions.

 While there are doctors that see vein patients in other practices, most do so in between seeing other non-vein patients with non-vein problems.
 In our case, we feel this gives us the time and focus to develop the best care pathways to help lead our patients through their vein care journey.
 We can take care of nearly all common out patient vein issues in the office.
 In rare cases where hospital services are needed we can help make those arrangements on a case by case basis.

 Some patients have a strong family history of varicose veins.
 Some have a history of injury or trauma to their legs and later the vein symptoms developed.
 Others have a known history of deep venous thrombosis (DVT) or superficial vein thrombophlebitis (SVT).
 DVT and SVT can damage veins, leading later to what is known as secondary venous insufficiency where the valves are damaged and the veins dilate and become symptomatic after time.

 When the symptoms become enough of a concern, its not a bad idea to see a vein doctor to understand your options and start thinking through vein treatment options.
 Sometimes patients do not have symptoms, but they simply have varicose or spider veins that bother them from a cosmetic perspective.